This feature is in Public Preview.

 Under the Manage menu, click Provisioning.

-From the Provisioning Mode drop-down, select Automatic.
+Set Provisioning Mode to Automatic.

-Replace <databricks-instance> with the workspace URL of your Databricks deployment.
+<workspace-url>with the workspace URL of your Databricks deployment.
 See Get workspace, cluster, notebook, model, and job identifiers.

 Click Test Connection and wait for the message that confirms that the credentials are authorized to enable provisioning.